Wilhelm Stuckart: Career

-Part of his duties in the Interior Ministry involved providing a legal framework justifying the Nazi expansionist policy under constitutional and international law.
-On 16 March 1938, Hitler charged Stuckart with the management of the office carrying out the unification of Austria with the Reich, and he drafted the implementing decree.
+Part of Stuckart's duties in the Interior Ministry involved providing a legal framework justifying the Nazi expansionist policy under constitutional and international law.
+On 16 March 1938, Hitler charged him with the management of the office carrying out the unification of Austria with the Reich, and he drafted the implementing decree.
 He was formally promoted to State Secretary in the Interior Ministry on 1 April 1938.
-In October he was similarly charged with administering the transfer of the Sudetenland and in March 1939 drafted the decree on the formation of the Protectorate of Bohemia and Moravia.
+In October, he was similarly charged with administering the transfer of the Sudetenland and, in March 1939, drafted the decree on the formation of the Protectorate of Bohemia and Moravia.

 On 18 August 1939, Stuckart signed a confidential decree regarding the "Reporting Obligations of Deformed Newborns," which became the basis for the Nazi regime's euthanasia of children.
 Two years later, Stuckart's own one-year-old son, Gunther, who was born with Down syndrome, became a victim of this programme.

 Stuckart was a member of the SA from 1932 and applied for membership in the SS in December 1933.
 On the recommendation of Heinrich Himmler, Stuckart finally transferred to the SS on 13 September 1936 (member number 280,042) with the rank of SS-Standartenführer.
 He was awarded the Golden Party Badge on 30 January 1939 and was promoted to the rank of SS-Obergruppenführer on 30 January 1944.

 As a legal theorist

 A prolific writer, Stuckart came to be seen as one of the leading Nazi legal experts, focusing especially on racial laws and public administration.
 In 1936 Stuckart, as the chairman of the Reich Committee for the Protection of German Blood, together with Hans Globke co-authored the government's official Commentary on German Racial Legislation in elaboration of the Reich Citizenship and Blood Protection Laws.
 The commentary explains that the laws were based on the concept of Volksgemeinschaft ("People's community") to which every German was bound by common blood.
-The individual was not a member of society, a concept viewed by the Nazi legal theorists as a Marxist one, but a born member of the German Volk, through which he or she acquires rights.
+Individuals were not members of society (a concept viewed by the Nazi legal theorists as a Marxist one) but born members of the German Volk, through which they acquire rights.
 Interests of the Volk were to always override those of the individual.
-People born outside of the Volk were seen to possess no rights, and in fact to represent a danger to the purity of the people's community.
+People born outside of the Volk were seen to possess no rights and represent a danger to the purity of the people's community.
 As such, anti-miscegenation legislation was justified, even necessary.
 Stuckart stated that these laws represented "a preliminary solution of the Jewish question".